Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

-We introduce the notions of distance on covers required to construct our filtrations and then provide the general definition of the \cf.

-We begin with the definition of Steinhaus distance, a generalization of the standard Jaccard distance between two sets, and further generalize it to an arbitrary collection of subsets of a cover.
-These generalizations take a measure $\mu$ and assumes that all sets are taken modulo differences by sets of measure $0$.
-We will take $\mu$ as arbitrary unless otherwise stated.
+We define the Steinhaus distance, a generalization of the Jaccard distance between two sets, and further generalize it to an arbitrary collection of subsets of a cover.
+These generalizations take a measure $\mu$ and assume that all sets are taken mod differences by sets of measure $0$.